pkt-cash/pkt-docs/docs/code_of_conduct.md

   9) No unwelcome sexual attention.
 This includes, sexualized comments or jokes, and unwelcomed sexual advances.

   10) No self-promotion whether direct or indirect unless with written admin approval.
+No shilling (promoting) of assets is permitted.

-  12) Moderators reserve the right to moderate, block or remove posts that are factually inaccurate or lack substantiation.
+  12) Moderators reserve the right to moderate, block or remove posts that are factually inaccurate, deemed inappopriate or lack substantiation.

   13) Spamming will result in being banned.